beaucoo/filter-out-stream/README.md

 the next page of data in a future request.

 ##Running Tests

+* Run 'npm test'
-Run `mocha test --require should --reporter spec --recursive`
+* or run `mocha test --require should --reporter spec --recursive`